 “There are trivial truths and the great truths.
 The opposite of a trivial truth is plainly false.
 The opposite of a great truth is also true.”
 Niels Bohr

 Intuition is similar to instinct and has bases in instinct.
-The difference between intuition and instinct is that intuition requires some conscious awareness or thinking.
+The difference between intuition and instinct is that intuition requires some conscious awareness, feeling or thinking.
+Gut instincts develop automatically during childhood and intuitive abilities require conscious choice and attention.
+We need to learn to discern the difference between inner intuitive directives and the automatic instinctual intelligence that responds to life.
 Psychology suggests that intuition is the subliminal processing of information that is too complex for rational thought, e.g. mate choice.
-Intuition is learned and not innate as opposed to the instinct that is an innate, ‘hardwired’ towards a particular behaviour or response.
+Intuition is learned and not innate as opposed to the instinct that is an innate, ‘hardwired’ or baked into our DNA towards a particular behaviour or response.
+Instinct and intuition can be described as a spectrum.
+Instinct on one side of the spectrum is mostly unconscious response and intuition on the other side of the spectrum is conscious reading of energetic downloads.
 “The only real valuable thing is intuition.” said Albert Einstein who also said, “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honours the servant and has forgotten the gift.”

 Common sense and sometimes called crowd wisdom is a social, shared and group thinking intelligence and sound, practical judgment and culmination of years of observation concerning everyday matters.
 In short, it is a basic ability to perceive, understand, and use rules of thumb or heuristics.
 As Voltaire’s saying that “common sense is not so common” suggests that application of common sense is still not very prevailing.